MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 ## How to use the Machine registration App?
 1. Open **Start** menu
-1. Search for command prompt (or PowerShell) and then run it as the administrator
+1. Search for command prompt (or PowerShell)
 1. Change the directory to the Power Automate install folder (by default: C:\Program Files (x86)\Power Automate)

     ```